alepez/swiftree/README.md

 ### Access data

-Can access data directly with a dot-separated path:
+You can access data directly with a dot-separated path

 ```cpp
 float speed = cfg["car.speed"];
 ```

-...or accessing nested elements using the brackets operator:
+...or using the square brackets operator:

 ```cpp
 float speed = cfg["car"]["speed"];